Lent – Day 15 – A Study of Matthew 5

 “Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.”
 Matthew 5:17

-So then we can read each of His contrasts to the Law of Moses as the fulfillment of it.
-The Law, “You shall not commit adultery is fulfilled in adultery is a matter of the heart so don’t let your eyes become a portal for adultery that proceeds from the desires of your heart.
+So then, each of Jesus’ contrasts to the Law of Moses is the fulfillment of it.
+The law that says “You shall not commit adultery” is fulfilled in understanding that adultery is a matter of the heart first, so don’t let your eyes become a portal for adultery that proceeds from the desires of your heart.
 Just as being angry with your brother without a cause and calling your brother “Raca” or “fool” is equal to and deserving the same judgment and penalty as murder, so too, is lusting equated with adultery.
-Because to lust with the eyes is to desire a relationship of intimacy at the very core of what defines a Godly relationship between a man and a woman which is the images of the relationship of Christ and the Church.
+Because to lust with the eyes is to desire a relationship of intimacy at the very core of what defines a relationship between a man and a woman which is the image of the relationship of Christ and the Church.

 “For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh ”This is a great mystery, but I speak concerning Christ and the church.”
 Ephesians 5:31-32